bt-s/BOOKIO/README.md

 Once the user has been authenticated, the user has access to the books upload and display, as well as a personal account page.

 ## What we have done

+> Here is what works now:\

+- Sign in/up Page
+- Password forgot Page
+- Books Page
+- Book detail Page
+- Account Page
+  - Find back/change password, delete account, etc
+  - Upload portrait
+- Add book Page
+  - Search books using Goodreads API
+    > But the cross domain API call is blocked by Goodread because it is a private API now.
+You may need a `Allow CORS` browser [extension](https://chrome.google.com/webstore/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf) to make it work.
+  - Drag and drop a picture of your book to upload
+    > But the uploading function is not implemented yet, so the `Add New Book` button doesn't work now.
+  -

 [**Design**](#Design)